ahmedSadoun/buildTranslationBundle/README.md

 **How to use it?**
-1- put your en sentences in column A named en and the corresponding ar translations in column B named ar 2-  open test.js file and run using node buildBundle.js
+1- put your en sentences in column A named en and the corresponding ar translations in column B named ar 2- run using node buildBundle.js